HoussemDellai/aks-course/61_external_dns/Readme.md

 3. User assigned Managed Identity controlled by AAD Pod Identity.

 Note: Pod Identity is deprecated and will be replaced by Workload Identity.
-However, ExternalDNS dos not supoort yet Workload Identity.
+HoYouver, ExternalDNS dos not support yet Workload Identity.
-We will use Service Principal.
+You will use Service Principal.

 Note: If you want to use Kubelet Managed Identity, giving it the Contributor role on the DNS zone is not secure by default.
-That is because any pod oin the cluster can access it To mitigate this issue, you need to implement a Network Policy that restricts access to the IMDS endpoint to only the ExternalDNS pods.
+That is because any pod in the cluster can access it To mitigate this issue, you need to implement a Network Policy that restricts access to the IMDS endpoint to only the ExternalDNS pods.

-In this tutorial we will work with Service Principal.
+In this tutorial You will work with Service Principal.

 <img src="images/architecture.png">

-## 1. Setup environment
+## 1. Create an AKS cluster with an ingress controller

 Create AKS cluster